What are the key elements of an academic abstract?

 – Provide authentic examples to help guide the reader

-Having discussed the wider concepts of an academic abstract in Lesson 1, this lesson now aims to outline the common elements of a successful abstract as used in a dissertation or thesis.
+Having discussed the wider concepts of an academic abstract in Chapter 1, this chapter now aims to outline the common elements of a successful abstract as used in a dissertation or thesis.
 However, in addition to there being variation in the type of abstract required (and therefore which elements to include), it’s worth mentioning at this stage that a writer may also decide to include or omit any of the five elements provided below if the project so requires it.
 Nevertheless, we’ve outlined and provided examples of these five key elements to help you write an effective abstract.

 1. The Introduction (15%)

 Just like an essay has an introduction and a conclusion, so too does an abstract.
 A good writer should dedicate at least a few sentences to providing the context or background of the research paper, to explaining any motivation for conducting that specific research, and to identifying the significance of the research and how it aims to fill a research gap.
-The introduction to our Lesson 1 example abstract has been provided for your reference below:
+The introduction to our Chapter 1 example abstract has been provided for your reference below: